Region lock: Sega

 Sega Mega-CD games are region-locked.
 The region can be changed when making CD-R copies; however, this method is not completely foolproof (e.g., Sengoku Denshou in American consoles will freeze on the Sega license screen with a region-swapped CD-R copy).
 Furthermore, third party accessories exist that can bypass the regional-lockouts of Mega-CD games, which are inserted into the main console's cartridge slot.
 Flashcarts such as the Everdrive can also be used to boot any regional Mega-CD BIOS from the SD card.
 Different region Mega-CD consoles will also work with different region Mega Drive/Genesis systems; however, they often carry the risk of damaging the add-on if the proper voltage converters are not used.
 The power voltages for the add-on will vary depending on the region, therefore requiring voltage converters to prevent damage to the add-on.
 For instance, the Japanese Mega-CD will work in the Genesis; however, it does not use the same AC voltage as the Genesis or the American Sega CD.
 Likewise, the European Mega-CD will work on a Japanese Mega Drive or Genesis, but the differences in AC voltage are more staggering compared to a Japanese Mega-CD in a Genesis.
 In such cases, using a step-up (or step-down) converter is recommended.

-Most American Sega Saturn discs can be played in Japanese consoles, but most Japanese games are locked for American and European consoles.
-Like the Mega Drive/Genesis, the use of a switch will circumvent the region-lock, but will not change the language.
+Like the Mega Drive/Genesis, the use of a switch on the Sega Saturn will circumvent the region-lock, but will not change the language.
 In addition, the use of certain unlicensed backup/RAM cartridges will also allow a console to play games from different regions, except for games that use proprietary ROM-RAM carts.
 Games from different television systems may have graphical problems.

 Dreamcast GD-ROM discs are region-locked; however, this could be circumvented with the use of boot discs.
 MIL-CDs and backup CDs are region-free.